 The Turkish government accuses the Gülen movement of masterminding a failed coup attempt on July 15, 2016 and labels it a “terrorist organization,” although the movement strongly denies involvement in the coup attempt or any terrorist activity.

-Ataç’s 8-year-old son Ahmet Burhan has been suffering from osteoid cancer for more than a year, which has now spread to his lungs.
+Ataç’s 8-year-old son Ahmet Burhan has been suffering from bone cancer for more than a year, which has now spread to his lungs.
 The woman has been calling for the release of her husband at least during the appeals process so that her son can be with his father during the treatment.

 In a video message posted by Euronews Turkish edition, Ataç said a cancer treatment center in the German city of Cologne has offered to undertake the treatment of her son but that she cannot travel abroad because she faces a travel ban as part of an investigation into her alleged Gülen links.